-Compensation during sick leave will be equal to regular compensation less the amount the faculty member receives from disability benefits and/or Workers' Compensation.
+Compensation during use of paid sick time will be equal to regular compensation less the amount the faculty member receives from disability benefits and/or Workers' Compensation.

-Subdivision 8.0i Sick Leave Payout
+Subdivision 8.0i Sick Time Pavout

-Upon retirement, a faculty member shall receive cash payment for accumulated unused sick leave in accordance with Chapter 70A.23 of the Code of Iowa payable during the pay period preceding the faculty member's retirement date.
+Upon retirement, a faculty member shall receive cash payment for accumulated unused sick time in accordance with Chapter 70A.23 of the Code of Iowa.